-It can be a maze navigating a job search in one’s own home country, which can make the task even more intimidating when halfway across the world in a completely different one.
+It can be a maze navigating a job search in your own home country, which can make finding part-time jobs in Japan even more intimidating.
 Go!
 Go!
 Nihon helps students to get a student visa for Japan as well as match them with great schools.
-A student visa legally allows for part-time work, which not only helps the wallet, but also makes for a great opportunity to practice everything in those Japanese 101 textbooks.
-But how do you start looking for part-time jobs in Japan?
+But we can also help students find part-times during their time studying in Japan.
+Read on to learn all about finding part-time jobs in Japan.

 It all depends on the type of visa you are holding.

 Working holiday visa holders have no restriction to the number of hours they can work in a week.
-Some companies know this, and may ask those visa holders to work much more as a result, so it’s up to each person to know where to draw the line.
+Some companies know this and may ask those visa holders to work much more as a result.
+Therefore it’s up to each person to know where to draw the line.

 Tourist visa holders are not allowed to earn income in Japan, period.

 Teaching English is the most common part-time job for an English native speaker.
 Besides, as a student of Japanese, what better way to give back than to teach your own native language?
 Of course if you are a Spanish, Italian, French, German, Swedish etc. native speaker, you can work as a teacher of your own language.
 On average, the pay is ¥2,000 to ¥5,000 per hour.